Retail sales rise a meager 0.1% in May from April as still high inflation curbs spending

 The government’s report on consumer inflation last week, showed how inflation cooled substantially in May, as the cost of gasoline, new cars, and even car insurance fell.

 Consumer prices excluding volatile food and energy costs — the closely watched “core” index — rose 0.2% from April to May, the government said last week.
 That was down from 0.3% the previous month and was the smallest increase since October.
-Overall, inflation also eased last month, with consumer prices unchanged from April to May.
 Measured from a year earlier, prices increased 3.3%, less than the 3.6% gain a month earlier.

 Federal Reserve officials said last week after the report came out that inflation has fallen further toward their target level in recent months but signaled that they expect to cut their benchmark interest rate just once this year.